-A Research Fellowship provides an opportunity to spend up to four years in Cambridge undertaking post-doctoral research or scholarly work at an early stage of an academic career; this research may be on a topic essentially of the Fellow’s own choice however, for an experimental scientist suitable arrangements must be made with one of the laboratories in the University.
+A Research Fellowship provides an opportunity to spend up to four years in Cambridge undertaking post‐doctoral research or scholarly work at an early stage of an academic career.
+This research may be on a topic essentially of the Fellow’s own choice.

 The College wishes to encourage applications from a wide range of candidates and the Fellowships are available in all branches of University studies.
 Nevertheless, those who contemplate applying for a Fellowship at Trinity should realise that candidates will be judged against the very highest academic criteria.
 In particular, the standard of research expected for election to a Fellowship is much higher than that which is merely adequate for a ‘good’ PhD.
 Potential candidates could usefully consult their research supervisor or some other knowledgeable person before deciding whether to apply.

 The basic obligation of a Research Fellow is to engage full‐time in research and its dissemination.
 Like all Fellows, Research Fellows are welcome – indeed encouraged – to participate fully in the life and activities of the College.
 Research Fellows are not required to contribute to teaching, although a Fellow who wishes to do so may undertake, for extra payment, some limited teaching within the College and University.
 The number of Research Fellows elected varies from year to year depending on the strength of competition; in recent years it has been between 5 and 8.